cu-mkp/m-k-manuscript-data/schema/ms-transcription.md

   }
 # head

-## Heading: a block of text at the beginning of a textual division functioning ad
-##       the heading or title of that division.
+## Heading: a block of text at the beginning of a textual division functioning as the heading or title of that division.
 TEI Element
 e.head = element head { m.phrase }
 #